-- vaccines and certain live vaccines. - sess the efficiency of Injection can be subcutaneous or intramuscular depending on the - correctly maintained. - crew along with a well organised program of work is essential.
+- vaccines and certain live vaccines. - sess the efficiency of Injection can be subcutaneous or intramuscular depending on the - ised program of work is Equipment should be correctly maintained. - crew along with a well organised program of work is essential.

 Wing inoculation